 If you sign up for a variable mortgage, the interest rate will be based on your lender’s prime lending rate.
 This rate is in turn based on the Bank of Canada’s key interest rate.
 Typically, a variable mortgage interest rate is the lender’s prime lending rate minus a certain amount (for example, minus 50 basis points, or 0.5 percentage points).
 For example, if your mortgage was prime minus 50 basis points and the prime rate was 5%, you would pay 4.5% interest.

-This would be for starters.
-However, lenders’ prime rates typically rise and fall along with the Bank of Canada’s key rate.
+As the name implies, however, there could be a variation in the rate you pay over the mortgage term.
+Lenders’ prime rates typically rise and fall along with the Bank of Canada’s key rate.
 So, continuing with our example, if, six months later, the Bank of Canada reduced its rate by 50 basis points (0.5 percentage points), your new interest rate would be 4%.

 The Bank of Canada uses its key interest rate to try and manage inflation and the economy.
 If, for example, inflation is too high, the bank might raise interest rates to help lower inflation to its target rate (which is around 2%).
 If the economy is struggling, the bank might lower rates to boost spending and help grow the economy.